wang27jing/jOS/README.md

 # jOS
-It is an Operating System with most basic necessary functionalities
+It is an Operating System with most basic necessary functionalities.
+It is based on Haribote OS (http://haribote.org/).